 Enterprise COBOL for z/OS provides no macros that allow a customer installation to write programs that use the services of Enterprise COBOL for z/OS.

 Attention: Do not use as programming interfaces any Enterprise COBOL for z/OS macros.

 Trademarks

-The following terms are trademarks of the IBM Corporation in the United States and/or other countries or both:
+The following terms are trademarks of International Business Machines Corporation in the United States, other countries, or both: